chenjianjx/sep4j/README.md

 		Collection<User> users = Arrays.asList(user1, user2);
 		LinkedHashMap<String, String> headerMap = new LinkedHashMap<String, String>();
 		headerMap.put("userId", "User Id");  //"userId" is a property of User class.
-							// "User Id" will be the column header in the excel. headerMap.put("firstName", "First Name");
+							// "User Id" will be the column header in the spreadsheet. headerMap.put("firstName", "First Name");
 		headerMap.put("lastName", "Last Name");

-		ExcelUtils.save(headerMap, users, outputStream);
+		Ssio.save(headerMap, users, outputStream);

 ```
-You will get an excel file like
+You will get an spreadsheet file like

 |User Id|First Name|Last Name|
 |-------|----------|---------|